 Many bikes out there seem like the perfect size - until you try to touch the ground.
-Women are generally shorter than men, and it tends to be a problem when looking for a bike they can comfortably and safely maneuver.
+Women are generally shorter than men, and it tends to be a problem when looking for a bike they can comfortably and safely manoeuvre.
 Cruisers are usually okay, but if you're looking to buy a sport bike, you better include a lowering kit in the purchase price.
 It's important to be able to put both feet on the ground to ride as safely as possible.

 Not only are bikes tall, they're also heavy.
-It's one thing to be able to maneuver the machine while upright, but there's always the fear of dropping the bike (usually at a dead stop).
+It's one thing to be able to manoeuvre the machine while upright, but there's always the fear of dropping the bike (usually at a dead stop).
 I think most of us have nightmares about asking random strangers to help pick up our bikes, or being trapped under it with bruised legs and egos.

 Proper gear is important.
-Helmets saved an estimated 1,630 lives in 2013.
+Helmets are estimated to save over 1,600 lives per year.
 We take safety very seriously, which means we are continually challenged with being safe and looking good.
 We don't want to arrive at a party or event looking like we just woke up, makeup streaming down our faces.
 Shallow as it may be, the challenge of helmet hair is a real thing.

 Not everything is a challenge.
 There's a sense of motorcycle happiness, strength and accomplishment in riding, especially for women.
 The power behind the throttle, the self-reliance and independence of it; there's nothing quite like riding a motorcycle to remind you what a badass woman you really are.